sometimes life just ‘happens’, . . . but we still have to eat

 4. Headspace is the space between the contents and the top of the jar.
 You want to leave enough headspace so that the food can swell and move about as it’s heated without boiling up and out of the jar, but not so much that there is an unnecessarily large quantity of air which may interfere with vacuum sealing it.
 If jam overflows, it will affect the integrity of the seal of the jar.
 Fill only to the bottom of the jar neck to allow for a vacuum to be created sealing the jar.

-*5. if you are using a large pot as a makeshift canner, make sure you have a rack or a folded tea towel on the bottom to keep your jars off the bottom of the pot.
+5. If you are using a large pot as a makeshift canner, make sure you have a rack or a folded tea towel on the bottom to keep your jars off the bottom of the pot.
 Failing to do this may result in jars breaking.

 Let me know how you love it.